 To complete the strategy, a stop loss is placed just below the consolidation, and a profit target is placed based on how the stock has recently moved, as described in Setting Profit Targets.

 My most common trade triggers are consolidation breakouts.
 See How to Day Trade with a Trend Strategy or the Swing Trading Trend Channel Strategy for more examples.
 I do my analysis, I wait for the price to get near an area I want to trade, and then I wait for the price to move sideways for at least three price bars.
 Then, I only enter if the price moves outside that consolidation in the direction I want to trade in.
 A stop loss goes on the other side of the consolidation.

 Historically I have used very few technical indicators.
 I personally like trading based on price action, and using price action trade triggers.
-But indicators can be used as well.
+But indicators can be used as well if desired.

 By Cory Mitchell, CMT

 Disclaimer: Nothing in this article is personal investment advice, or advice to buy or sell anything.
 Trading is risky and can result in substantial losses, even more than deposited if using leverage.